dfbarrero/aiCourse/assignments/parameters/parameters.md

 Install *inspyred* following the instructions available on http://pythonhosted.org/inspyred/.
 Basically, *inspyred* is a Python module that can be installed like any other module.
 From an Unix or PowerShell console, just type ```pip install inspyred```.

-## One-max problem with inspyred
+## One-max problem with Inspyred

 Download [this script](https://gist.github.com/dfbarrero/ea3f81cd9a7847147e48490dd0b44b50), which implements the one-max problem with a basic Genetic Algorithm implemented with inspyred.
-Once it is in your machine, you need to open a shell and, from the same folder than the script is stored, run the following command:
+This problem is pretty simple, it requires the optimization of the number of ones in a binary chromosome.
+Once the Inspyred module is installed, you will need to open a shell and, from the same folder than the script is stored, run the script:

 ```
 python onemax-ga.py
 ```

-If everything works, the script must be printing information about the evolutionary process.
+If everything works, the script must be printing stuff about the evolutionary process in the screen.
 You can get all the information about the script parameters running:

 ```
 python onemax-ga.py -h